Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 GoForj uses two main configuration layers: project configuration and runtime environment configuration.

-.goforj.yml describes what the App is and how local development should run. .env files describe how the App behaves when it starts.
+.goforj.yml describes the generated Project shape and local development lifecycles. .env files describe how each App behaves when it starts.

 When To Change Configuration